finos/glue/docs/BP_People/Address_Type.md

 that can be further used for different purposes, e.g. business, home address, mailing address, secondary,

-address for tax purposes and so on.
+address for tax purposes, etc.  (Please populate with your address type values.)

 | Primary Key ('id')|.|ENGINE = InnoDB|.|.|
 |---|---|---|---|---|